 Discover Cuba: Its People and Culture

-Feel the entrancing rhythms of Old Havana on our unique people-to-people cultural exchange, where you'll meet with Cubans from many backgrounds and learn about the history, culture, and contemporary issues of this fascinating island nation.
+Feel the entrancing rhythms of Old Havana on our unique people-to-people cultural exchange, where you'll learn about the history, culture, and contemporary issues of this fascinating island nation.

 WHAT OUR TRAVELERS SAY